noelani888-cyber/Coding-projects/README.md

 # Coding Projects

 Hi, I’m Noelani 👋
-I’m currently learning Python and building my programming skills.
+I’m a college student learning Python and working toward a career in tech.

 ## Projects